-There's another kind of affair, I-need-to-prove-my-desirability, in which is often inadvisable to engage in sex.
+There's another kind of affair, I-need-to-prove-my-desire-or-ability, in which is often inadvisable to engage in sex.
 Sex in that case is often tied to a history of sexual abuse and sexual manipulation.

 The cheating spouse is at some level trying to confront this history, so sex becomes very problematic.